U.S. asks China to revise export rules for coronavirus medical gear

-The United States has asked China to revise new export quality control rules for protective equipment needed during the coronavirus pandemic so they are not an obstacle to timely supplies, a spokesman for the U.S. State Department said on Thursday.
+The United States has asked China to revise new export quality control rules for protective equipment needed in the coronavirus pandemic so they are not an obstacle to timely supplies, a spokesman for the U.S. State Department said.
 China tightened restrictions on exports of masks and other personal protective equipment (PPE) last Friday, calling for shipments of the items to be subjected to a mandatory customs inspection.

 It was a bid by China to balance the global demand for PPE to help treat the rising number of cases of the new coronavirus, while ensuring that manufacturers and sellers do not flood the market with uncertified or shoddy products.
 The move followed highly publicized complaints from some governments and hospitals that they received PPE from China that they considered faulty.

 "We appreciate the efforts to ensure quality control.
-But we do not want this to serve as an obstacle for the timely export of important supplies," a State Department spokesman said.
+But we do not want this to serve as an obstacle for the timely export of important supplies," a State Department spokesman said late on Thursday.
 "The U.S. Government has raised these concerns with (China).
 We have requested that China revise its new requirements to allow the expeditious export of vital PPE to the United States," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)